keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - preparing for the talk with Latoya
 - Dilys is looking at the artifact again, it's still pointing towards Saze
 - The Discussions begin
+- Nem casts mislead and spies on Namic
+- Namic is just polishing his armor and has his swords out
+- trying to lure Namic somewhere
 -